Open source · Built for Android

 Everything an agent should have.

-Twelve pillars, every one of them off by default until you turn it on.
+Every capability below ships off by default and stays off until you turn it on.

 Control your phone